Hope Just Ahead...

 About 18 months ago yet another diagnosis.
 Another challenge to her system began.
 Her heart is already compromised...having suffered a heart attack almost 25 years ago just prior to her first son's birth and then over the years more damage from chemo and other treatments.

-Rather than recoil into a fatalistic attitude, this young woman chooses to soldier on....an expression I use time and time again to describe how she navigates this unplanned, unwanted course that has become her normal.
+Rather than recoil into a fatalistic attitude, this young woman chooses to LIVE each day to the fullest on....as she navigates this unplanned, unwanted course that has become her normal.

 She has learned to traverse these waters by refusing to give up and give in...she focuses on the needs of others especially her sons while attending to her own needs and those of her beloved Tracy, her love of 10 years.
 How better to deflect worry and stress than to outer direct that which would suck us in and suffocate us.